GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/data.rst

 right direction.

 The ``numpy`` and ``scipy`` modules offer a multitude of functions and tools.
 They both have their own documentation.
-Here we simply highlight a few functions that could be used for common things an astronomer might want to do.
+Here we simply highlighting a few functions that could be used for common things an astronomer might want to do.
 The idea is to get the reader started in her exploration of ``numpy`` and ``scipy``.